 Hike the Narrows in Zion Canyon

-See Bison, Birds, and the Great Salt Lake at Antelope Island
+See Life and Death at The Great Salt Lake

 Mountain Bike the Slickrock Trail Near Moab

 They say it’s the most famous mountain bike trail.
 In.
 The.
 World.
-Hard to prove, we suppose, but it’s definitely world-famous, and for good reason.
-Virtually the entire trail is on “slickrock”—actually Navajo sandstone—which isn’t slick at all (when it’s dry).
-It’s smooth and rolling like a roller coaster, a wild and wonderful 2- to 4-hour ride for experienced mountain bike enthusiasts.
+It’s hard to prove, of course, but it’s definitely world-famous for good reason.
+The entire trail is on “Slickrock”—actually Navajo sandstone—which isn’t slick at all (when it’s dry).
+It’s smooth and rolling like a roller coaster and provides a wonderful 2-4 hour ride for experienced mountain bikers.
 New to mountain biking?
-This trail really isn’t for beginners; try the more moderate, 2.3-mile practice loop.
+This trail also offers a two-mile practice loop before jumping in.

 Discover Dinosaur Tracks and Bones at Dinosaur National Monument